mitchallen/generator-mitchallen-react-component/README.md

     * ```.circleci/config.yml```
     * You can see it on a Mac/Linux with: ```ls -la```
 * The badge and link generated in the README now point to your project on CircleCI
-* You are now prompted for your CirclCI username instead of your Travis CI username
+* You are now prompted for your CircleCI username instead of your Travis CI username
-* A ```.travis.yml``` file will still be generated, but currently leads to a failed build under Linux (Ubuntu Precise and Ubuntu Trusty)
+* A ```.travis.yml``` file is no longer generated
 * You can track my bug report here:
   * https://github.com/travis-ci/travis-ci/issues/8265
 * When resolved I'll restore support for Travis CI